FairgateLabs/rust-bitvmx-broker/README.md

 A `BrokerNode` is built in one of two modes, and the mode decides which send method is available:
 - **Peers** (`new_peers`): talks to brokers on other machines.
 It accepts only messages addressed to itself, and `send_peer` queues a message for another broker, which `tick` delivers.
 - **Services** (`new_services`): serves several components inside one process.
-It takes a routing table naming who may talk to whom, and `send_service` hands a message to another component on the same broker.
+It takes a routing table naming who may talk to whom, and `send_service` queues a message for another component on the same broker, which `tick` delivers through the local channel.

 Both are built either from values or from file paths, with `new_peers_with_paths` and `new_services_with_paths` reading the key, the allow list, and the routing table from disk.